-Even if you do have enough time for a good night’s sleep interruptions and insomnia can make the night uncomfortable and only minimally restful.
+Even if you do have enough time for a good night’s sleep interruptions, insomnia or even sleepwalking can make the night uncomfortable and only minimally restful.
 There are some easy ways to improve your sleep, starting with your mattress.
 Memory foam mattresses adjust to your natural sleeping position and can minimise aches and pains.
 Even if you don’t want to shell out for that, a mattress without broken springs, which supports your back properly, can do wonders.

 Consider buying bed and mattress sets together, to prevent overhang or sagging which can ruin your posture, and Bedstar are currently offering a sale on a lovely range of upholstered Ottoman beds, with plenty of storage space underneath.

 Plenty of food and drink is also known to promote sleep, and including some in your diet has been shown to boost natural sleep.
 On the other hand alcohol (particularly red wine), caffeine and spicy foods can all inhibit sleep.

 Tart cherry juice is a very rich source of an amino acid named tryptophan and a hormone, melatonin.
 Both of these act to promote sleep and recent studies have shown drinking a glass a day can boost sleep by almost an hour per night.
 Many other fruits and nuts like walnuts, almonds, pineapples and many dark vegetables contain melatonin which is also naturally synthesised by your body when it is dark.